threeML/gammapy-plugin/README.md

 This version is based on previous work by [J. Michael Burgess](https://github.com/grburgess), [Sajan Kumar](https://github.com/skumarudel) and [AnjanaTel](https://github.com/AnjanaTel).

-## CAVEATS

-This plugin is still under heavy development

 ## Installation

 The following should be sufficient and install all the relevant dependencies.